Master in Creative Documentary

 In this block, the viewing and selection process of the images shot, editing and sound editing will be undertaken.
 At the same time, the tasks of presentation, distribution and exhibition will be carried out, as well as the monitoring of the commercialization and dissemination of the film.

-Subject I aims for students to deepen their theoretical and aesthetic knowledge from documentary tradition to contemporary documentary creation, the contributions of documentary photography, documentary practice, and production and exhibition processes.
-This subject takes place from January to June 2022, with face-to-face classes from Monday to Thursday from 4 pm to 7 pm.
-On Fridays, there is projection.
+- Subject I aims for students to deepen their theoretical and aesthetic knowledge from documentary tradition to contemporary documentary creation, the contributions of documentary photography, documentary practice, and production and exhibition processes.

-Once you have passed the program, you will be awarded the title of Master in Creative Documentary, issued by the Pompeu Fabra University.
+Once you have passed the program, you will obtain an electronic degree (e-Título) for the Máster de Formación Permanente en Documental de Creación issued by the Pompeu Fabra University

 The Master in Creative Documentary is taught by a teaching team made up of professionals from the audiovisual sector as well as internationally renowned directors and documentary makers.